The International Trade Blog International Sales & Marketing

 How does the U.S. Commercial Service work in foreign countries?

-In addition to the 108 U.S Commercial Service offices in the U.S., there are about 70 offices located overseas, often in U.S. embassies or consulates.
+In addition to the more than 100 U.S Commercial Service offices in the U.S., there are about 70 offices located overseas, often in U.S. embassies or consulates.
 The offices in foreign countries work closely with domestic offices in order to help exporting companies of all sizes promote trade and expand their networks.

 Services and Benefits for Exporters